eldadp100/Submission-1-DL/NewDropoutExperiment/README.md

 This is a experiment of the idea I suggested in the discussion group.
 It seems to have nice properties but I didn't test it enough yet.
+The code is not done.